dpastoor/modmrg/README.md

 ------

 1. PK: 1, 2, 3 compartment
+    -   All with dual-absorption and linear + non-linear elimination pathways

 2. PD: Indirect response type 1, 2, 3, 4 and direct EMAX with 2-cmt PK and
 3. TMDD
 4. Viral dynamic 1- and 2-strain models